DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 1. We would like to hear your what you think about Foundations Orbit!
 Fill out the post-trial survey that we sent you.
 Tell us what you thought of Foundations Orbit via email or tweet us @Dessa

 2. Try this on your own infrastructure and machine learning user cases.
-There are several options, contact us to learn more
+There are several options, contact us at foundations@dessa.com to learn more

 3. Try out our model development platform, Foundations Atlas.
 This is a tool to give superpower to Data Scientists so they can develop machine learning models better and faster.
 You download the Community Edition for free at https://www.atlas.dessa.com/